MarcinKilarski/Interactive-Website-Performance-Report/README.md

 ## Instructions

+1. Log into your Google Data Studio account
-1. Log into your Google Data Studio or [create a free account](https://datastudio.google.com/)
+   - Log into your Google Data Studio or [create a free account](https://datastudio.google.com/)
+2. Selecting a report
-2. Click on a link to one of the reports above that you want to use.
+   - Click on a link to one of the reports that you would like to use above.
 3. Copy the report
    - Move your mouse cursor to the top edge of the report window.
 The top navigation will appear.
    - On the right-hand side, you will see an icon with two rectangles, one on top of another.
 Click on it to make a copy of the report.